tob-asco/seeds/tags.md

    - :cool: big community (both: geeky & artsy)
    - :cool: see results (i.e. nice pictures)
    - :abacus: new techniques
+11. `social media`
+   - :cool: gaining more and more thrust
+   - :abacus: new kinds of social media
+   - :abacus: regulations
+12. `for pet: {main pet kinds}`
+   - :cool: we love our pets, and wanna treat them right
+   - :cool: sort of a community for each type
+   - :abacus: accessories, gadgets
+   - :abacus: taking care, housing

 ## `WORK - Working`
 1. `productivity`